 ABLE rollover.
 For an ABLE account, a rollover means a contribution to an ABLE account of a designated beneficiary (or of an eligible individual who is a member of the family of the designated beneficiary) of all or a portion of an amount withdrawn from the designated beneficiary's ABLE account.
-The contribution must be made within 60 days of the withdrawal date; and, if the rollover is to the designated beneficiary's ABLE account, there must have been no rollover to an ABLE account of that beneficiary within the prior 12 months.
+The contribution must be made within 60 days of the withdrawal date; and, if the rollover is to the designated beneficiary's ABLE account of that beneficiary within the prior 12 months.
 The IRS may extend the 60-day rollover period for individuals affected by a disaster.
-An ABLE rollover doesn't include a contribution to an ABLE account of funds distributed from a QTP account.
+An ABLE rollover doesn't include a contribution to an ABLE account.